-To evaluate the effectiveness of our policy utility, we compare it against two baseline selection methods: Threshold-based Selection and Greedy Selection.
-These baselines provide useful benchmarks for assessing how well our policy approaches optimize admissions decisions in figure \ref{fig3}.
+To evaluate the effectiveness of our policy utility in the one-shot setting, we compare it against two baseline selection methods: Threshold-based Selection and Greedy Selection.
+These baselines provide useful benchmarks to assess how well our policy approaches optimize admissions decisions in figure \ref{fig7}.

-\paragraph{The Threshold-based Selection} approach admits candidates whose predicted GPA or performance in three key courses exceeds a predefined threshold.
+\paragraph{The Threshold-based Selection.} This approach admits candidates whose predicted GPA or performance in three key courses exceeds a predefined threshold.
 It ensures that only applicants meeting a minimum academic standard are selected, offering a straightforward but rigid method that does not consider the overall distribution of applicants' abilities.
-While it maintains academic quality, it may exclude candidates who could perform well despite falling just below the threshold.
+Although it maintains academic quality, it can exclude candidates who could perform well despite falling just below the threshold.

-\paragraph{The Greedy Approach (Based on Total Outcome)} prioritizes applicants with the highest predicted academic performance by selecting those with the highest sum of grades across all courses.
-Unlike the threshold method, which applies a fixed cutoff, the greedy approach ranks candidates and selects the top performers, assuming that maximizing total academic achievement will yield the best outcomes.
+\paragraph{The Greedy Approach (Based on Total Outcome).} It prioritizes the applicants with the highest predicted academic performance by selecting those with the highest sum of grades across all courses.
+Unlike the threshold method, which applies a fixed cutoff point, the greedy approach ranks candidates and selects the top performers, assuming that maximizing total academic achievement will yield the best outcomes.
 However, this method may favor candidates with strong overall scores while neglecting other factors that contribute to long-term success, such as diversity in skills or adaptability to different learning environments.
 In both methods, the number of selected applicants remains the same.

 The Neural network approach achieves the highest utility, showing that it optimizes student selection more effectively than all other methods.
 The greedy approach, which selects individuals based on total predicted outcomes, performs better than the threshold method, suggesting that a naive optimization of total scores could yield the best long-term outcomes.
-The logistic policy can be also seen as a baseline because it has been used and implemented in \cite{kleine2022meritocracy} for the single-shot setting.
+The logistic policy can also be seen as a baseline because it has been used and implemented in \cite{kleine2022meritocracy} for the single-shot setting.